jasmineelkins/forget-me-not/README.md

 - _DONE_ Reading List renders as table
 - _DONE_ Scrape data from Medium to show article title and first paragraph..
 - _DONE_ User can choose frequency: weekly or monthly
-- User can edit Articles (at leat the read-by date/Newsletter) on Reading List ?
-- Login should Navigate directly to user Newsletter (once it's configured)?
+- _DONE_ Login should Navigate directly to user Newsletter (once it's configured)?
 Or to Random full article?
+- User can edit Articles on Reading List - at least the read-by date/Newsletter
 - Reformat birthday display (but can't affect form/backend)
 - User can mark an Article as 'complete' - moves to another default table: 'Completed' ?
 - User can choose how many articles to receive (next: how much content/reading time)